imahmudulhasan/Programming-Practices/README.md

 # Programming-Practices
-this is programming language practice  repository
+This is programming language practice  repository.